oracle/oci-cloud-controller-manager/docs/kubeadm.md

 ### Prerequisites

- - Create two (or more) BMCS ubuntu 16.04 instances.
+ - Create two (or more) OCI Ubuntu 16.04 instances.
 One master, N nodes.

 ## Install Kubernetes with kubeadm